frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 ~~~~~~~~~~~~~~

 Other useful operations that could be implement as subcommands of
-``pki profile`` include:
+``pki ca-profile`` include:

 * Showing a diff between a profile and the system/default version of
   that profile (if it exists).

-* Creating a copy of a profile, under a different name.
-Most likely
+* Creating a copy of a profile, under a different name (most likely
-  for subsequent editing.
+  for subsequent editing.)

 Other considerations